best things to do in fort kochi

 Temple elephants and baksheesh

-A dilapidated looking building that strangely our driver took us round the back of.
+A dilapidated-looking building that strangely our driver took us round the back of.

-“They’re washing the elephant” he said, do you want to see?
+“They’re washing the elephant,” he said, do you want to see?

 And so we were introduced to our first Baksheesh.
-For 200 rupees we bribed the men washing the elephant to let us in.
+For 200 rupees we ‘bribed’ the men washing the elephant to let us in.
 We watched them cut the elephant’s nails and took photos.

-We declined and moved onto another type of cleaning, this time the famous Dhobi Khana laundry.
+Another 500 rupees and they would have let us sit on his back.
+We declined and moved on to another type of cleaning, this time the famous Dhobi Khana laundry.

-The Dhobi Khana Washing Collective
+The Dhobi Khana Washing Collective in Fort Kochi

-Washers can rent a “station ” – essentially a huge concrete washing area – where all your dirty stuff goes in, is churned around and rinsed out.
+Washers can rent a “station ” – essentially a huge concrete washing area – where all your dirty stuff goes in, is churned around, and rinsed out.

 It’s then dried out in the open, on huge twine lines.
 No pegs. just gripped by twisted twine and dried by the sun.
-The dried clothes then come into the ironing area and while some irons are now electric, they’re massively heavy.

 Others are still heated by hot coals.